Grades & Appeals

 In courses where grade components are in percentages, the total is converted to a letter grade in the following way: 90–100 = A+; 85–89 = A; 80–84 = A–; 77–79 = B+; 73–76 = B; 70–72 = B–; 65–69 = C+; 60–64 = C; 55–59 = C–; 50–54 = D; 0–49 = F.

 If you are not sure why you received a particular grade or if you think that a grading error was made, check with the instructor.
-If this does not resolve the question, you may appeal the grade by referring to the appeal procedure [PDF] and then submitting an appeal request [PDF] and your course work to the Architecture office, along with the $50 fee, which is refunded if the grade is either raised or lowered.
+If this does not resolve the question, you may appeal the grade by referring to the appeal procedure [PDF] and then submitting an appeal request [PDF] and your course work to the Architecture office (not the Registrar's Office), along with the $50 fee, which is refunded if the grade is either raised or lowered.
 The university's deadline for requesting a "reassessment of a final grade" is noted in the undergraduate calendar, but students are encouraged to apply a month earlier (October 1 for a summer grade, February 1 for a fall grade, June 1 for a winter grade) so that any appeals can be resolved as soon as possible.
 The same appeal procedures are used in the BEDS and MArch programs.
 For comparison purposes in an appeal session, several other students in the course will be asked to submit their work for a few days; their grades will not be affected.

 Probation and Withdrawal